skeyll/SynicSugar/README.md

 2. Install these packages
-　These registered packages can be imported from **Window/PackageManager/MyRegistries**.
-SynicSugar will probably work with the latest version of these packages, but SynicSugar v0.0.3 has been developed using the following:
+　These packages can be imported from **Window/PackageManager/MyRegistries**.
+Importing SynicSugar will automatically import the other required librarys.
+If you are using another version in your project, that one will probably work.
+However, SynicSugar has been developed using the following:
  * Epic Online Services Plugin for Unity: 2.2.0
  * UniTask: 2.0.31
  * MemoryPack: 1.9.13